 As if the symptoms of polycystic kidney disease aren’t bad enough, a patient still have the chance to develop one or more of PKD’s complications.
 Living with polycystic kidney disease is even made difficult when one develops any of the following complications.
 Secondary diseases that result from renal cystic growths are high blood pressure, kidney stones, urinary tract infections, hematuria, bulges in the walls of blood vessels commonly in the brain, diverticulosis in the colon, liver and pancreas, and abnormal heart valves.

 But it is not all doomed for someone living with polycystic kidney disease.
 You may still live a normal life provided you maintain a healthy living.
-This healthy living means a consistent check up with your doctor, following treatment regimen and lifestyle modification that all gears to becoming healthy.
+This healthy living means a consistent checkup with your doctor, following treatment regimen and lifestyle modification that all gears to becoming healthy.
 When you have polycystic kidney disease, even a urinary tract infection or any manifestation should be reported to the physician.
 Prompt treatment is very crucial to prolonging life of the patient.
-When the disease progresses to an end-stage renal failure, the patient have two options.
-He may undergo hemodialysis for the rest of his remaining life or undergo renal transplant.
-Renal transplant has so far shown promising results because the transplanted kidneys do not develop the cysts that previous kidneys suffered.
+When the disease progresses to an end-stage renal failure, the patient has two options.
+He may undergo hemodialysis for the rest of his remaining life or undergo a renal transplant.
+The renal transplant has so far shown promising results because the transplanted kidneys do not develop the cysts that previous kidneys suffered.
 Treatment and transplantation is an expensive procedure.
 But when you have this disease, you surely will want to live longer no matter what it takes you to prolong life.